 All permanent, indefinite duration and fixed term staff members are eligible for membership of the scheme provided that s/he works a minimum of 20% of the full-time equivalent week.
 Membership is automatic and mandatory and membership of the scheme forms part of the contract of employment.
 All members will be asked to complete a staff records form so that the Pensions office can accurately provide details of benefit entitlements.

 Contributions

 How much do I pay?

-Members pay a contribution of 1.5% of pensionable salary.
+Members pay a contribution of 3% of pensionable salary and 3.5% of net pensionable salary.
 Certain Dental Hospital Staff pay a contribution of 6.5% of pensionable salary.
-Staff members who did not opt for certain supplementary provisions prior to 1 June 1985 do not pay any contribution to the scheme.

 Can I pay additional contributions?

 It is possible to pay additional voluntary contributions (AVCs) so as to purchase notional service.
 Notional service can be purchased via lump sum or via regular monthly contributions.
 If you wish to commence the purchase of notional service you should contact the Pensions Office at least one month prior to your next birthday as contributions commence on next birthday.
 What about tax relief?

 The contributions you make (both normal and AVCs) will be eligible for tax relief at your marginal income tax rate subject to the age related limits set out below.
 All contributions made through payroll will receive both tax and PRSI relief automatically at source:

 AGE MAX CONTRIBUTION AS % OF EARNINGS

 Up to Age 30 15%

 Age 30 to Age 39 20%

 Age 40 to Age 49 25%

 Age 50 to Age 54 30%

 Age 55 to Age 59 35%

 Age 60 plus 40%

 Benefits on Normal Retirement

 What is my Pension?